WendellXY/langcodec/README.md

 **A universal localization file toolkit in Rust.**

-`langcodec` provides format-agnostic parsing, conversion, and serialization for major localization formats, including Apple `.strings`, `.xcstrings`, and Android `strings.xml`.
-It enables seamless conversion between formats, powerful internal data modeling, and extensibility for new formats.
+`langcodec` provides format-agnostic parsing, conversion, merging, and serialization for major localization formats, including Apple `.strings`, `.xcstrings`, Android `strings.xml`, and CSV.
+It enables seamless conversion and merging between formats, powerful internal data modeling, and extensibility for new formats.

 ---